How “Normal” Keeps Us from Being Fully Human

 - To be surrounded by family and extended family/community you know you can rely on.

-- To know where your food comes from and to have a relationship to the land it grows on and the hands that tend it.
+- To know where your food comes from and to have a relationship with it and with the environment you share.

 - To have means of self-expression, to feel fully all that it is to be alive, and to be supported and accepted when you express what you feel.